githubacct54385/neovim-config/README.md

 * Backup your previous configuration (if any exists)

 ### Ripgrep
-Make sure that you install Ripgrep if you're on Windows to get grep search working
+Make sure that you install Ripgrep if you're on Windows to get grep search working.
+You can use Chocolatey to install it on Windows.

 ### Archive Installation
 * On the home/landing page for the project find the blue "<> CODE" button click it and select Local > Download ZIP.